boutell/advent-of-code-2021/README.md

 ## How to run these

-I did this to get set up:

 ```
-# Typescript compiler
-npm install -g typescript
-# Typescript command line environment
-npm install -g ts-node
-# Typescript types for node
-npm install -g @types/node
+npm install
+npx ts-node day-1a.ts
 ```

-Now I can run `ts-node day-1a.ts` to run that solution.
-In addition I added an alias in my `.bash_profile`:
+I also have an alias in my `~/.bash_profile`:

 ```
-alias ts=ts-node
+alias ts="npx ts-node"
 ```

 ...
 So I can type `ts day-1a.ts`.

-But I should really set up a `package.json` here so you can `npm install` and run these with `npx` and all that jazz so I'm not dependent on a globally installed version of typescript.
-I can still have my alias, after all.